tyranchristian010/Exploring-the-Rebrickable-LEGO-Dataset-SQL/README.md

 # Exploring-the-Rebrickable-LEGO-Dataset-SQL
-In this project, I examine the data model of the Rebrickable LEGO Dataset and established a database for analytical purposes.
-The project covered a range of SQL-related topics, including basic queries, advanced techniques such as JOINS, CTEs, and WINDOW functions.
+The LEGO Rebrickable dataset was also analyzed through the use of SQL queries, including the application of advanced techniques such as Common Table Expressions (CTEs), joins, and window functions.
+The aim was to gain insights into the parts, themes, and sets produced by LEGO since its inception.
+This project also involved the creation of a database using SQL and the import of files into the database through SSIS, thereby enhancing database and data import skills.